This post may contain affiliate links. Please read how we make money for more information.

 Depending on your life situation, you may be able to sell one of your vehicles and get by with just one.
 This strategy won’t work for everyone, of course.
 If two members of a household both work and have different schedules, for example, two vehicles may be necessary to make sure they can both can get to work on time.

-Vehicles are very expensive, and if you can eliminate one, you may be able to save a lot of money.
+If you can eliminate one of your vehicles, you may be able to save a lot of money.
 Maintenance, repairs, insurance, and fuel are other vehicle expenses you may also be able to save money on.

 11. Look for Free Entertainment